• Disegno’s Sara Lee packaging reboot: WBDS Creative Black Mark winner

 Close×

-Disegno’s Sara Lee brand and packaging reboot has received a Creative Black Mark at the World Brand Design Society Awards, one of four awarded globally this year, and the pinnacle achievement in this awards program.
+Disegno’s Sara Lee brand and packaging reboot has received a Black Mark at the World Brand Design Society Awards, one of four awarded globally this year, and the pinnacle achievement in this awards program.

 Sara Lee's new range design